njramorim/weather-monster/README.md

 ## Deployment

+This is a POC for a weather-api based application.
+With that in mind, just the development mode is working.
-Here there is a big TODO (profiles, pipelines, envs etc).
+So here there is a big TODO (profiles, pipelines, envs etc).
-But, still, one can output a production bundle with `npm run build`
+But, still, one can output a production bundle of the client application with `npm run build`.
+Unfortennely it will not reach any server.

 ## Built With